clausmichele/eopf-stac/README.md

   URL         Local file path or HTTP/S3 URL to the EOPF product.

 options:
-  -h, --help  show this help message and exit --dry-run   Create STAC item only.
+  -h, --help   show this help message and exit
+  --source-uri SOURCE_URI Reference to the original product which was input for the EOPF conversion --dry-run    Create STAC item only.
 Do not insert it into the catalog --debug      Enable verbose output
 ```

 ## Settings